BekhruzSNiyazov/basicUI/README.md

 # basicUI
-basicUI is a front end JavaScript framework created by Bekhruz Niyazov
+basicUI is a front end JavaScript framework created by Bekhruz Niyazov.

+It is still in development.
 # License
 This code is licensed with MIT license.